-The Proxy Setup is used when a Proxy Server is used to connect the LAN to the Internet.
-The Proxy Setup dialog box is displayed by clicking on the Proxy Setup tab in the IP Setup dialog box.
+The Proxy Setup dialog box is used when a Proxy Server is used to connect the LAN to the Internet.
+The Proxy Setup dialog box displays by clicking the Proxy Setup tab in the IP Setup dialog box.

 MultiVOIP v3.00 - IP Setup ×

 Ethernet Proxy Setup

-Use Proxy Server

 Do not use proxy.
 Use local address for G lobal IP Address L ocal IP Address OK Cancel

-Add (±) Delete(-)
+Add (+) Delete(-)